Skip to main content

 Step 2: Remove or Degrade the Logger Node From the Cluster

 Before removing the failed logger node from the cluster, it must first be demoted from a follower role to a learner role.
-This step ensures that the node can be safely removed without disrupting the consensus protocol or affecting replication.
+This step ensures that the node can be safely removed without disrupting the raft protocol or affecting replication.

 Execute the following commands on the leader node to demote the logger node and remove it as a learner: